Lightnet/indate-uploader/README.md

 ### Known Problems
 - If a problem occurs and the "tmp" directory is left behind, delete it or it will fail again.

+### Other Things
+- The build directory is throwaway and just for testing purposes.
+Projects can be anywhere as long as the path is reachable.

 ### Indate Patcher
 This is the actual patcher component that goes out to users.